 Content

-2. Food security through competitive agriculture
+2. Food security through a competitive agricultural sector

 3. The agricultural sector as a driver of innovation